 Instant Email Alerts

-There are many flight booking sites out there offering email updates, so why should you pay for this one?
-I had the same question in my head before realizing that Thrifty Traveler brings these offers to you almost immediately.
+Many flight booking sites offer email updates, so why should you pay for this one?
+I had the same question before realizing that Thrifty Traveler immediately brings these offers to you.

 Usually, flight booking sites advertise their deals first on their websites before sending out emails to their listed members.
-However, since Thrifty Traveler is charging you for prompt service, you’ll be the first one to know about the cheap flights and deals through email.
+However, since Thrifty Traveler charges you for prompt service, you’ll be the first to know about cheap flights and deals through email.

-Furthermore, the platform doesn’t only inform you about the flights and leave you to book the flights yourself.
-You’ll get a booking link attached to every email alert, so you can avail the discount before anyone else does.
+Furthermore, the platform doesn’t only inform you about the flights and leaves you to book the flights yourself.
+You’ll get a booking link attached to every email alert to avail of the discount before anyone else.

 Moreover, unlike most flight booking sites, Thrifty Traveler does not show you last-minute deals.
 This way, even if you’re not planning a vacation anytime soon, you can book your flights up to 9-12 months prior and travel at low prices.